FAQ Schema That Gets Cited by AI — Structure, Markup, and E-Commerce Examples

 </script>

-Best practice: combine all three
+Best practice: do all three

 Product page FAQ best practices